 In rested individuals, caffeine in low and moderate doses, not exceeding 300 mg, improves vigilance and reaction time.

-In those who are chronically sleep deprived like me, a trauma surgeon, the effects can have a positive impact on learning and decision making.
+In those who are chronically sleep deprived like me, a surgeon, the effects can have a positive impact on learning and decision making.